 - Somatic Practice, Support, and Connection (Weekly Group)

 - Somatic Experiencing: settle, connect, come back to yourself

-- Bodywork: somatic support through your sense of touch
+- Remote Bodywork: support and relief through your sense of touch

 - Self Care and Exercise: what practices sustain you best right now?

 - Work from Home Ergonomics: use what you have around the house

 All services offered remotely and on a sliding scale basis for the duration of the COVID-19 disaster.

 May you and yours stay healthy.
 May we all protect each other.
 May we adapt and thrive.